Murder of Banaz Mahmod: Legal proceedings

-The first of three trials relating to the murder of Banaz commenced on 5 March 2007 at the Central Criminal Court and lasted for 14 weeks.
+The first of three trials relating to the murder commenced on 5 March 2007 at the Central Criminal Court and lasted for 14 weeks.

 Sulemani, and Banaz's sister Bekhal, testified for the prosecution; in the lead up to the trial both were subjected to threats and intimidation from within the Kurdish community and placed under police protection.
 To further protect her identity, Bekhal appeared in court dressed in an abaya and a niqāb, only removing it for the jury when giving her evidence from behind a screen.

-In June 2007, Banaz's father and uncle were unanimously found guilty of murder and sentenced to life in prison, with a minimum term of 20 and 23 years respectively; Mohammad Hama pleaded guilty to murder shortly after the start of the trial and was sentenced to life, with a minimum term of 17 years.
+In June 2007, Banaz' father and uncle were unanimously found guilty of murder and sentenced to life in prison, with a minimum term of 20 and 23 years respectively; Mohammad Hama pleaded guilty to murder shortly after the start of the trial and was sentenced to life, with a minimum term of 17 years.

 In November 2010, Mohammed Saleh Ali and Omar Hussain were found guilty of murder and sentenced to serve at least 22 and 21 years respectively.

 In December 2013, Dana Amin was found guilty and jailed for eight years for helping to dispose of Banaz's body.
 Amin challenged both his conviction and sentence; the appeal was dismissed in September 2014.